Byrne JAG Penalty Bills

 National Instant Criminal Background Check System

 The NICS Improvement Amendments Act of 2007 (Public Law 110-180) governs administration of the National Instant Criminal Background Check System (NICS) run by the Federal Bureau of Investigation (FBI).
 States are required to digitize and upload all criminal records into the national database in stages according to a timetable established by the Act.
-Failure to meet the deadlines could trigger a Byrne JAG penalty at the discretion of the Attorney General.
+The law authorized, but did not require, the Attorney General to levy a penalty on a state’s Byrne JAG grant for failure to meet the reporting requirements.
+In 2018, Congress passed the Fix NICS Act to help improve reporting, offering, among other things, incentives to state and tribal governments for establishing required implementation plans.

 Death in Custody Reporting

-More recently, the Death in Custody Reporting Act of 2013 (Public Law 113-242) authorizes, but does not require, the Attorney General to levy a penalty against Byrne JAG for failure to report on the deaths of arrestees or inmates in state or local custody.
-The Obama Administration issued draft guidance for how it would collect open source information and collect information from states and local governments.
+More recently, the Death in Custody Reporting Act of 2013 (Public Law 113-242) authorized, but did not require, the Attorney General to levy a penalty against Byrne JAG for failure to report on the deaths of arrestees or inmates in state or local custody.
+Attorneys general across Administrations have partnered with states and local law enforcement agencies to improve reporting, and the Biden Administration funded a training and technical assistance provider to provide direct support in states.
+To date, DOJ has not activated the penalty for incomplete reporting.